 The 5:2 Method

-This method involves eating healthy meals for five days and limiting yourself between 500 and 800 calories for the next two days (6).
-These calories can be restrictive for some, which is why you need to first talk to your doctor.
+This method involves eating healthy meals for five days of the week and limiting yourself to between 500 and 800 calories for the other two (nonconsecutive) days (6).
+500-800 calories is very restrictive, which is why you need to first talk to your doctor.

 Getting Adequate Rest